SWAN-community/swan/apis.md

 All end points are prefixed with the `/swan/api/v1/` path prefix.
 The path segment that follows describes the action that the end point will perform.
-For example; to fetch SWAN data from an encrypted string the “`fetch”` action is used resulting in the path “/swan/api/v1/fetch”.
+For example; to fetch SWAN data from an encrypted string the `fetch` action is used resulting in the path `/swan/api/v1/fetch`.

 Unless specified otherwise all end points support both HTTP GET and POST methods.